Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 • No extra load of profiles to be used on façade, windows and doors

-• Purchase materials/products recommended by National Building Code 2016 that suits to Indian environment.
+• Purchase materials/products recommended by National Building Code 2016 that suit to Indian environment.

 According to Pramod Jain.
 Knobs, hinges, latches, levers and locks are gadgets that enable the functionality of a building, and an optimum investment in them yields great dividends.
 In order to ensure safety, factors such as performance, durability, certification, quality, material and the design mechanism are emphasised.
 For example, if we consider hinges – it is crucial to look into their durability with respect to how strong it is or what alloy it is made up of.
 Similarly, a good certification ensures maximum safety, hence authorised and licensed attestations need to be checked.